Afrocybersamurai/GRC-Project/README.md

 The report concluded with a call to action, stressing the importance of addressing the identified vulnerabilities to maintain the organization’s security posture.
 It underscored the necessity of proactive risk management to safeguard the organization’s assets and data against emerging threats.

-More information can be found in the files: LionSec Baseline Risk Assessment.xlsx and LionSec Risk Assessment Report.docx
+More information can be found in the files: JohnDoe&Co Baseline Risk Assessment.xlsx and JohnDoe&Co Risk Assessment Report.docx

 <br />